wassimnassour/wassim-portfolio/content/posts/What is Inside JavaScript Engine/index.md

 If I gave a computer with a CPU a file that is a javascript file and I tell it hey read this file and do something for me.
 Well the computer only understands ones and zeros at the end of the day.
 So the computer doesn't really know what javascript is

-So anytime we use an engine we're able to give it a javascript file and this javascript file gets understood by the engine and it allows this engine to communicate and tell the machine or the computer to do what we ask it to do

-but what is inside this engine, this magical machine that understands javascript it reads our code and then it runs this code.
+So anytime we use an engine we're able to give it a javascript file and this javascript file gets understood by the engine and it allows this engine to communicate and tell the machine or the computer to do what we ask it to do ,but what is inside this engine, this magical machine that understands javascript it reads our code and then it runs this code.

 Let's get into that